TomCrypto/AntTweakBar.NET/README.md

 Quick Start
 -----------

 You must obtain and install the native AntTweakBar library itself from its [SourceForge page](http://anttweakbar.sourceforge.net/doc/tools:anttweakbar:download), if you haven't already.
-For Windows, download the appropriate prebuilt DLL's and install them on your system or as third party libraries in your C# project.
-For Linux, simply `make && make install` as usual (note: the 64-bit Windows DLL is called AntTweakBar64.dll, remove the "64" prefix).
+For Windows, download the appropriate prebuilt DLL's and install them on your system or as third party libraries in your C# project (note: the 64-bit Windows DLL is called AntTweakBar64.dll, remove the "64" suffix).
+For Linux, simply `make && make install` as usual .
 Then add the `AntTweakBar.NET.dll` assembly in your project, either by compiling it from the repository or retrieving it from [NuGet](https://www.nuget.org/packages/AntTweakBar.NET/).
 You're good to go!

 The AntTweakBar.NET high-level interface is divided into four main concepts: contexts, bars, variables and groups.